Statistical Structure of Charge Disorder in Si/SiGe Quantum Dots: Quantifying Device-to-Device Variability

 The strong correlation between $t_c$ and $d$ indicates that measuring $t_c$ fluctuations across an ensemble of devices can serve as a direct probe of variations in their physical separation.
 Furthermore, disorder-induced increases in $d$ can lead to a severe suppression of the tunnel coupling, significantly impairing spin qubit operations.
-This issue is particularly detrimental for applications like bucket-brigade charge shuttling due to its sequential nature \cite{Krzywda_PRB25}.
-For instance, at a charge density of $\rho = 1 \times 10^{10}$ cm$^{-2}$ (and $5\times 10^{9}$ cm$^{-2}$), we find that a sufficiently large tunnel coupling ($t_c \ge 40\,\mu$eV) is achieved in only 80\% (and 70\%) of our simulated cases, implying that on average, 20 to 30 out of every 100 dot pairs in a chain would require resource-intensive, individual barrier gate tuning.
+This issue is particularly detrimental for applications like bucket-brigade charge shuttling \cite{Langrock_PRXQ23,Krzywda_PRB25}, in which an electron is supposed to be adiabatically transferred by global voltage pulses along a chain of tunnel-coupled quantum dots.
+The probability of unsuccessful charge shuttling, and the amount of spin dephasing of the shuttled qubit, is expected to be dominated by the interdot transfer across weak links, i.e.~pairs of adjacent QDs having particularly low values of $t_c$ \cite{Krzywda_PRB20,Krzywda_PRB21,Krzywda_PRB25}.
+For example, for $\rho = 5 \times 10^{9}$ cm$^{-2}$ ($5\times 10^{10}$ cm$^{-2}$), we can observe a collapse of the tunnel gap of $2t_c \le 10\,\mu$eV in 6\% (25\%) of our simulated cases.
+The difference can be attributed to the large variance at larger densities, which on one hand increases the mean, but at the cost of an increasing probability of sampling an outlier.
+Dealing with such a weakly tunnel-coupled pair of quantum dots requires individual tuning that will make long distance shuttling resource intensive.
+In contrast, the relatively small variance gives an additional possibility of global retuning of the quantum dot towards typically shallower, more coupled dots, without inducing unwanted outliers.
+As demonstrated in Appendix~\ref{app:pca}, at lower defect charge density $\rho = 5 \times 10^{9}$~cm$^{-2}$ one can adjust the tuning point dimish the fraction of DQDs with $2t_c < 10\,\mu$eV to 2.5\%, as an effect of moving the average to larger values, while keeping the variance in a reasonable range, which is impossible at larger densities.